jails/li3_access/README.md

 - Access Control Object (Aco), i.e. something that is wanted
 - Access Request Object (Aro), i.e. Something that wants something

-And beetween Acos and Aros, there's permissions which define the access privileges.
+And beetween Acos and Aros, there's permissions which define the access privileges beetween Aros and Acos.

-Above the MySQL database schema needed to makes things works out of the box:
+Above, the schema needed to makes things works out of the box for a MySQL database:

 ```sql
 DROP TABLE IF EXISTS `acos`;